Make Existing Glass Safe For Birds

 Rolls of vinyl tape that can be used for squares, lines, or unique patterns.
 This product is mostly useful for small-scale or residential projects and can be installed yourself.

-SOLYX Bird Safety Films
+SOLYX Films

 SOLYX offers a variety of patterned films that can be used for small or large-scale projects, including a film that is bird-friendly while also reducing sun reflection and heat impact.

-Bird Safe Glass Replacement
+Bird Safe Patterned Glass

 Patterns in glass can be made by acid-etching, ceramic fritting, lamination, and even digital printing.
 Many companies offer a variety of pre-set or custom bird-friendly patterns.

-3. Install Your Treatment
+3. Install Your Deterrent

 In addition to making your windows visible to birds, you can also turn lights out at your residence during both spring migration (March-June) and fall migration (August-November).